Towards a theory of model distillation: Statistical theory: bounds on sample complexity

-In this section, we observe that the low sample complexity of distillation observed in Theorem~\ref{thm:distilling-strictly-easier-than-learning} is a general phenomenon.
-We prove that distillation has a very low sample complexity whenever it is possible to \textit{perfectly distill}, i.e., when it is possible to carry out the distillation to any given level of accuracy.
-We define \textit{perfect distillation} below.
+Therefore, we restrict our attention to the cases in which it is possible to \textit{perfectly distill}, i.e., when it is possible to carry out distillation to any given level of accuracy.
+We define perfect distillation below.

 \begin{remark} We remark that the definition of perfect distillation does not allow the class $\cG$ to grow as we vary $\epsilon,\delta$.
 This means that the results in this section do not apply if, e.g., our scenario is distilling neural networks into logical circuits, and we require larger circuits as $\epsilon$ and $\delta$ decrease.
-Further research is required to understand the sample complexity in this case; see the open problems in Section~\ref{sec:open-problem-combinatorial-characterization}. \end{remark}
+Further research is required to understand the sample complexity in this case. \end{remark}

-First, we consider the case of finite input space, where we show that perfect distillation can always be achieved with 0 samples whenever it is possible.
+If perfect distillation is possible, we prove that distillation requires very few samples.
+In the case of finite input spaces, distillation can be achieved with 0 samples.

 \begin{proof} Let $\cD$ be uniform over $\cX$.
 Then since $\cF$ is $(\epsilon=1/(2|\cX|), \delta=1/2)$-distillable into $\cG$, for each $f \in \cF$ there is $g \in \cG$ such that

 which is possible only if $f(x) = g(x)$ for all $x$.
 Therefore $\cF \subseteq \cG$, and so there is $(0,0)$-distillation algorithm that simply always outputs $f \in \cG$ given $f \in \cF$. \end{proof}